| Code | CSB-YP356436HU |

 1. IGF1 Receptor Binding Studies

-This recombinant human IGF1 can be used to investigate binding kinetics and affinity between IGF1 and its cognate receptor (IGF1R) as well as insulin receptor isoform A (IR-A) through surface plasmon resonance or fluorescence polarization assays.
-The N-terminal 6xHis tag allows for easy immobilization on nickel-coated surfaces during real-time binding analysis.
-Such studies may help clarify the molecular basis of IGF1-receptor interactions and could be useful for screening potential receptor modulators.
-The high purity (>90%) is likely to ensure reliable and reproducible binding data with minimal interference from contaminants.
+This recombinant human IGF1 can be used to investigate binding kinetics and affinity between IGF1 and its cognate receptor (IGF1R) as well as insulin receptor isoform A (IR-A) through surface plasmon resonance or fluorescence polarization assays, but only if the protein is verified to be correctly folded and bioactive.
+The N-terminal 6xHis tag allows for easy immobilization on nickel-coated surfaces, though it may sterically hinder receptor interactions if the tag affects the binding interface.
+The purity is >85% (not >90% as originally stated), which could introduce variability due to contaminants.
+If the protein is misfolded, binding studies may yield inaccurate kinetics and affinity data.
+It is recommended to perform preliminary bioactivity checks before quantitative assays.

 2. Cell Proliferation and Survival Assays